usmahm/sptms/README.md

 ---

+## ⚠️ Disclaimer

+Yeah, I know, using a monorepo for backend, frontend, and hardware together isn’t the most ideal structure for long-term scalability.
+But since I’m the only one working on this for now, I kept everything in a single repo to make life simple for myself 🌚.

+---

 ## 🗂️ Repository Structure

-Yeah, I know, monorepo isn't really okay for this, but as I am the only one working on this for now, I wanted to make life simple for myself🌚

 ### 1. Backend (`/sptms-backend`)